-Full cycle recruiting is an approach that has advantages for both companies that are recruiting fresh talent and the candidates who apply – the end result is recruiters knowing they’ve found the right person for the job and candidates finding a role that allows them to truly flourish.
-This article will detail how a full cycle recruiting process can not only ensure simple and effective talent acquisition, it also enhances candidate experience and may lead to improved employee retention.
+The end result is that recruiters know they’ve found the right person for the job, and candidates find a role that allows them to truly flourish.
+This article will detail how a full-cycle recruiting process can not only ensure simple and effective talent acquisition but also enhance the candidate experience and lead to improved employee retention.

-The process of full cycle (or “full lifecycle”) recruiting usually consists of six stages: preparing to hire, sourcing candidates, screening, selecting, hiring, and onboarding.
+The full-cycle process usually consists of six stages: preparing to hire, sourcing candidates, screening, selecting, hiring, and onboarding.
 By optimizing each step in the cycle, recruiters can attract and ultimately hire candidates who are likely to excel in their new jobs.
-And, since each step in the full cycle recruiting process is important, each of them is worth examining in greater detail.
+And, since each step in the full-cycle recruiting process is important, each of them is worth examining in greater detail.

 1. Preparation